LongDuongBIT/seo-ranking-checker/README.md

 # SEO Ranking System

+## **IMPORTANT**: Google Search uses a really advanced bot detection system, so if the ranking results are not returned, please consider switching to a different network!!!

 ## Overview
 SEO Ranking System is a web application designed to scrape search engine results and rank them based on specified keywords.
 The backend is built using ASP.NET Core 8, while the frontend is developed using React.